 Structure

-Method for strategic decisions under uncertainty:
+Method for strategic decision-making under uncertainty:

 - Identify critical uncertainties (factors that matter but you can't predict)